adityaxdubey/grpo-accounting-finetune/README.md

-# GRPO Accounting Finetune: Elevating Financial Reasoning
+# GRPO Accounting Finetune: Financial Reasoning

 This project leverages **Group Relative Policy Optimization (GRPO)**, an advanced reinforcement learning technique, to fine-tune Meta's Llama 3.1 model for accounting-specific tasks.

 using **Group Relative Policy Optimization (GRPO)**, where the model generates multiple outputs for each prompt, evaluates them using custom reward functions, and learns to optimize its responses based on relative rewards.
 **Structured Output:** Trained the model to provide structured responses with clear `<reasoning>` and `<answer>` tags.
 **Kaggle T4 GPU Utilization**: with 4bit quantization.

 ## Training Details: